Master’s level. University of Copenhagen. Department of Political Science. 2026

 Notebooks:

-If you haven’t installed the RiPraksis package, you may fetch the data here: kap6.rda.
+If you haven’t installed the RiPraksis package, you may fetch the data frame directly here: kap6.rda.

 Week 3: Linear models and non-linear effects